sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'Once you have all the parts it is time to build your AI home server.
-Your case should come with a manual that outlines the exact instructions for your particular case.
-But the general steps are usually as follows:'
+            text: 'With all your components ready, it’s time to assemble your AI home server.
+While your case manual will provide specific instructions for your model, the general process typically includes these steps:'
     type: long_content
     enabled: true
     lead_title: 'Hardware assembly'